MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-classify.md

 - You might not have the Azure Information Protection unified labeling client [installed](install-unifiedlabelingclient-app.md).

-- If you don't see a **Sensitivity** button on the ribbon, but do see a **Protect** button with labels instead, you have the Azure Information Protection classic client installed and not the Azure Information Protection unified labeling client.
-[More information](../faqs.md#whats-the-difference-between-the-azure-information-protection-classic-and-unified-labeling-clients)
+- If you don't see a **Sensitivity** button on the ribbon, but do see a **Protect** button with labels instead, you have the legacy Azure Information Protection *classic client* installed and not the Azure Information Protection unified labeling client.
+For more information, see the archived [AIP classic client documentation](/previous-versions/azure/information-protection).
 ##### Is the label that you expect to see not displayed?

 - If your administrator has recently configured a new label for you, try closing all instances of your Office app and reopening it.
 This action checks for changes to your labels.